dkeathley/6.2410-lab/markdown/T3E1-TEXT--entanglement-interference-quantum-enhanced-sensing.md

 It also makes sense that when $\alpha = 0$ all interference goes away, and we are left with only 1/4 of the photons making it to the detector.
 The other 1/4 go to arm $e$, and the other half are lost to the object.

 Now for something interesting.
 Let's say that we align our interferometer without an object in place such that you have a minum probability of finding the photons in arm $d$.
-THat would be for $\Delta\phi = \pi$ so that no photons are output.
+That would be for $\Delta\phi = \pi$ so that no photons are output.
 Then you put the object in place -- the photon expectation suddenly goes to 1/4.
+You just detected the object without interaction!
+This is in fact often referred to as an interaction-free measurement, and has found renewed interest in the context of electron detection where particle energies are high and damage per particle can be significant.

-In the questions below, you will consider why this is interesting.
+In the questions below, you will consider such measurements further.

 +++